AngryBlackCat/SQP_Github/README.md

 # The role of active constraints on the convergence of stochastic uncostrained algorithms
-### Python (Skip if Python3 (>=3.12) is already installed) and a Gurobi license are required
+###Please read the "Problem settings" PDF file before this ReadMe.

-Please read the "Problem settings" PDF file before this ReadMe.
+Python (Skip if Python3 (>=3.12) is already installed) and a Gurobi license are required.

 The first experiment involves a Quadratic Programming problem with deterministic parameters.